 Follow @scottonmktg on Twitter

 Website leads are often driven by earned media and other intangible marketing that is being executed.
-Often times, there is a halo effect that lifts website leads even from the most direct of lead generation channels.
+Often times, there is a halo effect that lifts website leads even from the most direct of lead generation methods.

 - Limit the amount of options a person has to explore through your website.
 The more overwhelming it is, the greater chance that they will get bored and leave.